DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 <div class="description"><p>"Good day," he says.
 "I am Count Strahd von Zarovich—and it is a pleasure to finally meet the newcomers to my domain.
 My friends have told me so much about you."
 His eyes linger over each one of you in turn, regarding you like a cut of meat weighed at market, an intriguing but inanimate trinket—a prey animal spotted by a predator in the bush.</p></div>

-> [!lore]+ **Strahd’s Foretelling**
+> [!lore]+ **Strahd's Foretelling**
 >
-> At the time that he encounters the players, Strahd is returning from a visit to Madam Eva’s tent at the Tser Pool Encampment.
-Finding the Forest Fane’s power difficult to control due to Baba Zelenna’s interference during his slumber, he sought Madam Eva’s counsel in his preparations for the Grand Conjunction.
+> At the time that he encounters the players, Strahd is returning from a visit to Madam Eva's tent at the Tser Pool Encampment.
+Finding the Forest Fane's power difficult to control due to Baba Zelenna's interference during his slumber, he sought Madam Eva's counsel in his preparations for the Grand Conjunction.
 He received the following fortune:
 >
 > - "The Darklord—the master of shadows, the beast in the labyrinth that tears at his chains."
 > - "The Six of Stars, the Evoker—the power you covet, a force untamed by mortal hands, raw and wild with burning fury."
 > - "The Artifact—the token you seek, the key to power.
-Divinity’s heart waits, but where?"
+Divinity's heart waits, but where?"
 > - "The Innocent.
 I see a maid of raven hair and twilit eyes.
 She is one way to the token."
 > - "But there is another—the Broken One.
 The path of sacrifice opens another door.
 The wall that whispers awaits your tribute."
 > - "The threads of fate yet spin.
 The Seven of Swords, the Hooded One, is next.
 Strangers walk the land—their presence a riddle, their intentions a maze.
 They dwell in the dusk, their role yet unclear."
 > - "But the One of Stars, the Transmuter, is last.
-Change comes on newcomers’ wings, the dusk of an era upon us.
+Change comes on newcomers' wings, the dusk of an era upon us.
 As one age ends, another is born."
 >
-> Much of Strahd’s foretelling was overheard by Muriel Vinshaw, an eavesdropping **wereraven**, until Strahd detected her presence and drove her away.
-Both Muriel and Strahd were unaware that Madam Eva knew of Muriel’s presence all along.
-As the hidden avatar of the Seeker, Eva bears a special bond with Barovia’s wereravens, and deliberately continued her foretelling to allow Muriel to hear it.
+> Much of Strahd's foretelling was overheard by Muriel Vinshaw, an eavesdropping **wereraven**, until Strahd detected her presence and drove her away.
+Both Muriel and Strahd were unaware that Madam Eva knew of Muriel's presence all along.
+As the hidden avatar of the Seeker, Eva bears a special bond with Barovia's wereravens, and deliberately continued her foretelling to allow Muriel to hear it.
 >
-> Muriel heard the first five cards that Madam Eva read, but doesn’t know the last two.
-More information about Muriel and her escape from Strahd’s minions can be found in [[#C3.
+> Muriel heard the first five cards that Madam Eva read, but doesn't know the last two.
+More information about Muriel and her escape from Strahd's minions can be found in [[#C3.
 The Strix]] below.

->[!profile]+ **How to Enjoy Roleplaying Strahd**
+> [!profile]+ **How to Enjoy Roleplaying Strahd**
->Strahd can be a challenging and anxiety-inducing villain to roleplay.
+> Strahd can be a challenging and anxiety-inducing villain to roleplay.
 To enjoy the experience, rather than dreading it, consider the following tips:
 >
->* **Enjoy Invincibility.** Strahd is the one NPC in the entire campaign that (until they obtain the *Sunsword*) your players cannot hurt in any meaningful way.
+> * **Enjoy Invincibility.** Strahd is the one NPC in the entire campaign that (until they obtain the *Sunsword*) your players cannot hurt in any meaningful way.
 Their strongest attacks do little more than tickle him.
 Their cruelest insults merely amuse him.
 Enter Strahd-related scenes without fear of player action.
->* **Embrace Unpredictability.** In each scene before [[Arc R - The Tyrant's Trials]], Strahd has no particular goal, and won't be disappointed if events unfold differently than he expected.
+> * **Embrace Unpredictability.** In each scene before [[Arc R - The Tyrant's Trials]], Strahd has no particular goal, and won't be disappointed if events unfold differently than he expected.
 Release any obligation you feel to make the scene conclude in a particular way.
->* **Explore Darkness.** Strahd provides a risk-free opportunity to explore and relish darker emotions, such as (justified) arrogance, (quiet) cruelty, and (subtle) contempt.
+> * **Explore Darkness.** Strahd provides a risk-free opportunity to explore and relish darker emotions, such as (justified) arrogance, (quiet) cruelty, and (subtle) contempt.
 Savor those emotions and the impact they have on your players.

 > [!abstract]+ **The Players Misbehave**
 >
 >  If a player acts rudely toward Strahd, he sighs and replies, "Disrespect is unbecoming, especially in the face of the Lord of the land you are but a guest in.
 But you are foreign, and untaught, and confused.
 I'll give you a warning, this time.
 But I fear my mercy will not last forever."
 >
 >  The first time a player disrespects Strahd after receiving his warning, he smiles, holds up a single finger, and says, "One."
 Strahd's dire wolves, if they have not already emerged, step forth from the shadows and fixate their gazes on the rude player.